angular/angular/aio/content/guide/aot-compiler.md

 ### *annotationsAs*

 Use this option to modify how the Angular specific annotations are emitted to improve tree-shaking.
-Non-Angular annotations and decorators are unnaffected.
+Non-Angular annotations and decorators are unaffected.
 Default is `static fields`.

 value           | description
 ----------------|-------------------------------------------------------------